 I trialed the mesh network in three environments, flat with no trees, urban and in a mountain range.
 The website says that up to half a mile is a reasonable distance in urban or built-up environments, however, I was able to reach one mile in my urban area with an instant receipt message that my test had been received.
 In the mountain range, I was able to get three miles which I was impressed with given I was expecting substantial mountain interference.
 In an open area, goTenna promises a reach of 4 miles, but when testing out the product I was able to reach further.

 For the battery, it has a life of over 24 hours which is very effective for the outdoors environment.
 If you are out in the field or outdoors for any longer than that an external Anker battery would be a suitable addition.
 For other longer uses it might also be great to use this in conjunction with an Anker Solar Charger to keep your private network up and running.

 I would suggest picking this up if you are an outdoors regular like myself or as a backup if your cell network is down.
-The original version of the goTenna is on Amazon and is also available on their site.
-This older version, however, cannot act as part of the mesh function and relay those messages that you are wanting to create, the goTenna mesh is the item for that.
+The original version of the goTenna is still available for purchase, however, cannot act as part of the mesh function and relay those messages that you are wanting to create, the goTenna mesh is the item for that.

 I have also included the goTenna Mesh video here to see how its basic functions.
 If you are looking for an off-grid communication plan, even as just a backup for when or if the power of cell network goes down, then this is definitely a valuable piece of kit to be using.
 If you are after a digital space to gain a stronger situational awareness in team environments, then the goTenna Mesh or the goTenna Pro kit is a great option.